FarsetLabs/farsetlabs.github.io/support/index.md

 <a href="https://www.paypal.com/gb/fundraiser/charity/113209" class="large button expand round">Donate</a>

-For larger donations, it is often easier to [contact us](mailto:donate@farsetlabs.org.uk) to arrange a BACS payment and requisite [Gift Aid](https://www.gov.uk/donating-to-charity/gift-aid) paperwork.
+For larger donations, it may be easier to [contact us](mailto:donate@farsetlabs.org.uk) to arrange a BACS payment and requisite [Gift Aid](https://www.gov.uk/donating-to-charity/gift-aid) paperwork.

 ## Friends of Farset